Skip to content

 Once a vaccine has proven its safety and efficacy in clinical trials, it must be scaled up to meet the demands of mass production.
 Scaling up vaccine production presents several challenges, including maintaining consistent quality across larger production batches and ensuring that the manufacturing process remains compliant with regulatory standards.
 GMP guidelines are critical during this transition, as they ensure that the scale-up process is performed in a controlled and predictable manner, ensuring that the vaccine is consistently produced at every stage of manufacturing.

-Also Read: Best Practices for Ensuring PMDA GMP Compliance in Drug Development
+Also Read: The Role of GMP in Preventing Contamination in Drug Development

 Key GMP practices that facilitate the scale-up process include: